 Recently there have been efforts to develop questionnaires for pediatric dizziness, such as the DHI-PC (McCaslin et al, 2015), and a visual induced dizziness questionnaire (Pavlou et al, 2017).
 The DHI questionnaires has a very wide distribution of scores with adults, and we would expect even more variability in children.
 In other words, we are a little dubious about the need for more questionnaires like this.

 While all of the tests that one can do in an adult, can also be done in children, ones that require sustained attention or cooperation may be simply impractical.

 We generally do not send children for rotatory chair or ENG testing, although these can be done with considerable effort.
+A newer technology, VHIT testing, is workable in children who are cooperative.
 Should we send a child for a rotatory chair (i.e. if we suspected bilateral vestibular loss), we might simply confine it to the spinning portion itself.
 Similarly, in an ENG, we might limit it to the caloric portion as this is the main bit of information that may be impossible to get from the clinical examination.

 Children with central vertigo

 |# out of a total of 119 with vertigo seen in ENT setting (46 in total)||Percent found by Erbec, 2006||Percent found in Ravid, 2003|